Aishtml/Reminder_App/README.md

 ## ✨ Features

 - 📝 Add tasks with title, description, date, and time range
-- 📆 Calendar and time pickers for user-friendly input
 - 📱 Responsive design for mobile
 - 🚀 Clean and modular code structure (DRY principles)
 - 🔁 Bottom navigation with Home, Add Task, and Profile tabs